6 Best Women’s Sleeping Bags for Backpacking in 2024

 Testing out the Sea To Summit Spark sleeping bag on a Southern Utah camping trip

 If you prefer a quilt over a mummy bag, the Sea to Summit Ember is the quilt version of the Spark, made from the same high-quality materials and baffling system.
-BFT Team Member Courtney uses the Ember on backpacking trips and as a side sleeper who tosses and turns often, she prefers the quilt vs. a full-zip sleeping bag with more freedom of motion.
+BFT Contributor Courtney Stephenson uses the Ember on backpacking trips and says, “as a side sleeper who tosses and turns often, I prefers the quilt vs. a full-zip sleeping bag with more freedom of motion.”

 The Sea to Summit Ember Quilt on a sleeping pad inside a green backpacking tent